WP-API/node-wpapi/README.md

 Be aware that this sort of unbounded recursion can take a **very long time**: if you use this technique in your application, we strongly recommend caching the response objects in a local database rather than re-requesting from the WP remote every time you need them.

+You can also use a `.page(pagenumber)` method on calls that support pagination to directly get that page.

 ## Authentication

 You must be authenticated with WordPress to create, edit or delete resources via the API.
 Some WP-API endpoints additionally require authentication for GET requsts in cases where the data being requested could be considered private: examples include any of the `/users` endpoints, requests where the `context` query parameter is `true`, and `/revisions` for posts and pages, among others.